-Directions: Preheat the oven to 190oC.
+Preheat the oven to 190C.
 As Zoe said, these make quite a few, I didn’t need two full trays of muffin tins, but I did need more than just one, so get out two trays and line at least one, then line the second as needed.

 Mix together the flour, spices, salt and baking powders into a bowl. *Note: if you are using pie filling pumpkin, as I did, you do not need to add anymore spices as they are already mixed into the pre bought pumpkin!
 You can check online if your pumpkin already has spices.

-Then add in the eggs, one at a time.
-Then stir in the milk and pumpkin puree.
+Add in the eggs, one at a time.
+Stir in the milk and pumpkin puree.

-Then add in the dry ingredients from the other bowl until it’s all just mixed in, I usually add in only half at a time.
-Then add the mix into the lined muffin tins.
+Mix in the dry ingredients from the other bowl until it’s all combined.
+I usually add in only half at a time.
+Pour the mix into the lined muffin tins.
 I took Zoe’s advice of using an ice cream scooper for this part and WOW, it works so well!
 But it really helped that I had a scooper which has a button to empty the scoop, you know?
 It’s not just an ice cream scooping spoon.

 Zoe baked her for around 20 minutes she said, I only put mine in for 18, but ended up taking them out at around 14 minutes as the bottoms were burning.
 I made the novice mistake of putting the baking rack too close to the bottom, silly me.
 Just make sure you’re watching the cupcakes every couple minutes so that they don’t burn!

 200g cream cheese, softened